Canadian Radio Broadcasting Commission: Programming

-Northern Messenger, a weekly program originating from Toronto late Saturday nights but aimed at Canadians living in the far north including personal messages to RCMP officers, missionaries, trappers and others from family and friends, began in December 1933.
+The Northern Messenger, a weekly program originating from Toronto late Saturday nights but aimed at Canadians living in the far north including personal messages to RCMP officers, missionaries, trappers and others from family and friends, began in December 1933.
 The show was made up of listener letters, important messages from family and friends in other parts of the country, news and recorded music, and would run from November to May on CRBC's stations as well as several Canadian shortwave stations.
 During its first season, the program relayed 1,745 messages; a figure that increased sixfold within four years.
 The program would be continued by the CBC into the 1970s.

 CRBC's national radio coverage of the 1935 federal election was the first time Canadian election results were broadcast nationwide.

 All programs were live as there were no recording facilities.
 The network had six stations of its own and relied largely on private affiliates to provide studios, equipment and staff.

 In April 1936, CRBC provided round the clock coverage of the Moose River Mine Disaster in Nova Scotia with announcer J. Frank Willis broadcasting live reports from the mine head every half hour for five days as rescue crews attempted to recover the lost miners.
 The reports were broadcast throughout Canada as well as to 650 stations in the United States and the BBC.

 In July 1936, the network broadcast live coverage from France of the unveiling by King Edward VIII of the Canadian National Vimy Memorial, which was relayed across the ocean by shortwave radio.

 The CRBC turned to radio advertising in order to make up a shortfall between government grants and the amount of money needed to run the network.